Rick's Daily Tips

 There are several ways to open the Snipping Tool, with most people choosing to press the Windows+Shift+S key combination.

-If you prefer following written instructions, just follow the steps below for the version of Windows you’re using.
+This is very easy to set up.
+Just follow the steps below for the version of Windows you’re using.

 Windows 11: